 Uzuncarsi Street has always been one of the shopping areas in the Old City since the Ottoman era and it’s the street that stretches from the Eminonu coast to Grand Bazaar.
 You can find various business centers, shops, restaurants and cafes on this street.

 If you wish to experience the nostalgic feeling of the Old City, I recommend you to visit this street.
-Moreover, you can buy a lot of shopping items for cheaper prices than some other places if you visit Uzuncarsi Street.
+Moreover, you can buy a lot of shopping items for cheaper prices than some other shopping areas of Istanbul.

 The bazaar that starts from Grand Bazaar’s Mahmutpasa Gate and taking you to Eminonu’s backstreets is a steep road.
-This is the first place that comes to mind when people want to do shopping for engagement, wedding or circumcision events.
+This is the first place that comes to mind when people want to do shopping for engagement and wedding events.

-It was a tradition in the Ottoman era to build a bazaar next to a new mosque.
-Therefore, the resources to keep the mosque functioning, administrative and maintenance costs were met via the rents collected from these shops.
+It was a tradition in the Ottoman era to build a bazaar next to a big mosque.
+Therefore, the resources to keep the mosque functioning were met via the rents collected from these shops.
 In the same fashion, Spice Bazaar was built next to New Mosque in Eminonu.
 That’s the reason why these two buildings were constructed in the same year.

 And Arasta Bazaar next to Blue Mosque was built to serve the same purpose in the 17th century.
 As the bazaar adjacent to Great Palace Mosaic Museum today, it attracts the attention of, especially foreign visitors.
 Souvenirs sold in this bazaar will surely attract your attention if you want to buy something that will remind you of Istanbul.

-This street connects Sultanahmet to Grand Bazaar and it’s packed with tourists, especially in spring months.
+Nuruosmaniye Street connects Sultanahmet to Grand Bazaar and it’s packed with tourists, especially in spring months.
 There are various office blocks, business centers, and coffee shops on this street.
 Additionally, you can find some luxury carpet and jewelry shops on Nuruosmaniye Street.
-Although this street is an expensive one to do shopping, you can chill at one of the cafes on the street and watch people from all around the world doing shopping.

 Naturally, there are many entrances and exits of the bazaar.
-Nuruosmaniye Gate (Gate Number 1) on Nuruosmaniye Street is the Main Entrance Gate of the bazaar.
-Also, Beyazit Gate (Gate Number 7) is one of the most popular entrances of Grand Bazaar.
+Nuruosmaniye Gate (Gate Number 1) and the Beyazit Gate (Gate Number 7) are two of the most popular entrances of Grand Bazaar.

-Fener and Balat are highly popular neighborhoods in Istanbul recently.
-The best part of visiting these neighborhoods is that you can enjoy restaurants, cafes, cultural tourism, and shopping in the same area.
+Balat and Fener have been a highly popular neighborhoods in Istanbul recently.
+The best part of visiting these neighborhoods is that you can enjoy restaurants, cafes, local culture, and shopping in the same area.

-After you start your day with a nice breakfast at a café nearby Phanar Patriarchate of Constantinople, you can take a walk on Vodina Street that connects Fener and Balat and visit some amazing retro shops in the area.
+After you start your day with a nice breakfast at a cafe nearby Patriarchal Church of St George, you can take a walk on Vodina Street that connects Fener and Balat and visit some amazing retro shops in the area.

-When you enter Balat Bazaar, you will see some shops holding auctions on both sides of the road.
+When you enter the streets of Fener and Balat, you will see some shops holding auctions on both sides of the road.
 In these shops, you can buy antique goods at ridiculously low prices.
 And that’s why you can also see people pouring out of such shops due to high demand.

 The most attractive thing about Kadikoy for foreign visitors is the atmosphere of Fish Market.
 Foreign travel writers who visit Istanbul recommend visiting Fish Market as it thoroughly represents and preserves Istanbul’s neighborhood culture and traditional shopping style.